Query for work items

 For example, enter A=@Me T=Task to list all tasks assigned to you.

 The easiest way to define a query is to start with an existing shared query.
 The following example shows how to find all closed bugs by modifying the Active Bugs shared query provided with the Agile process template.
+Examples are based on the user interface provided through the web browser.

 Open a shared query.
 For example, open the Active Bugs or similar flat list query.